ThatGhost/RosaDB/PROJECT_OVERVIEW.md

 # RosaDB Project Overview

-This document provides an overview of the RosaDB project's current architecture and key components, derived from a recent code analysis.
+This document provides a technical overview of the RosaDB project's current architecture and key components.

 ## 1. Project Goal

-RosaDB is an in-development database solution written in C# targeting .NET.
+RosaDB is an in-development database solution written in C# targeting .NET 10.

 ## 2. Core Components